-Five trials showed a power calculation for the sample size (Buchweitz 2005; Fanfani 2004; Mais 1995; Mais 1996; Yuen 1997) and only one trial stated that it performed an intentionto-treat analysis (Panici 2007a).
-One study (Badawy 2002) did not mention randomisation but personal communication with Dr Badawy resulted in confirmation that participants were in fact randomly allocated to treatment groups by the principal investigator, using computerised random tables at the time of admission of the patients to the hospital.
-Numbers of women included in the trials were generally small, ranging from 10 to 64 per treatment arm.
-Two studies reported no loss from follow up six months after surgery (Mais 1995; Mais 1996) and another study reported no losses after two weeks follow up (Morgante 1998).
-In Nitke 1996, follow up was only until discharge from hospital after the surgery (maximum 4.3 days) and no losses were reported.
-Damiani and Badawy conducted a follow-up assessment at 12 months after surgery but did not mention any patient losses to follow up (Badawy 2002; Damiani 1998).
-One study (Yuen 1997) stated that four of the original 110 patients recruited into the study refused randomisation and another four were lost to follow up with the result that a total of eight of the original 110 patients recruited (7.3%) were not assessed at the end of follow up, six weeks after surgery.
-Mais reported five years of follow up (Mais 2003); Panici 2007 stated that follow up was for three months; and three studies did not specifically state the duration of follow up but it was likely to have been less than three months (Buchweitz 2005; Fanfani 2004; Panici 2007a).
+Five trials showed a power calculation for the sample size (Buchweitz 2005; Fanfani 2004, Mais 1995, Mais 1996, Yuen 1997), and only one trial stated that they performed an intention-to treat analysis (Panici 2007a).
+One study, (Badawy 2002) did not mention randomisation, but personal communication with Dr. Badawy resulted in confirmation that participants were in fact randomly allocated to treatment groups by the principal investigator using computerized random tables at the time of admission of the patients to the hospital.

+Numbers of women included in the trials were generally small ranging from 10 to 64 per treatment arm.

+Two studies reported no loss from follow up six months after surgery (Mais 1995; Mais 1996) and another study reported no losses after 2 weeks follow up (Morgante 1998).
+In Nitke 1996, follow up was only until discharge from hospital after surgery (maximum 4.3 days), and no losses were reported.
+Damiani et al. and Badawy et al., conducted a follow up assessment at 12 months after surgery, but did not mention any patients lost to follow up (Badawy 2002; Damiani 1998).
+One study (Yuen 1997) stated that four of the original 110 patients recruited into the study refused randomisation and another four were lost from follow up, resulting in a total of eight of the original 110 (7.3%) patients recruited, who were not assessed at the end of follow up, six weeks after surgery.
+Mais et al., reported 5 years of follow up (Mais 2003).
+Panici 2007 stated that follow up was for three months and three studies did not specifically state the duration of follow up but it is likely to have been less than 3 months (Buchweitz 2005;Fanfani 2004;Panici 2007a).

-Inter-rater agreement for quality assessment by individual review authors was good (Cohen's kappa = 0.79).
+Inter-rater agreement for quality assessment by individual reviewers was good (Cohen's kappa=0.79).
 Disagreements were resolved through discussion in all cases (MCB, ATS, JF).

-Sensitivity analysis by including and excluding the studies of lower quality assessment was performed based on the quality of allocation concealment (A, B, C).
+Sensitivity analysis including and excluding the studies of lower quality assessment was performed based on the quality of allocation concealment (A,B,C).